quantumlib/Cirq/docs/dev/triage.md

 Issues should be automatically closed by PRs using the `Fixes #XYZD.` phrase in their description or manually, referring to the PR in case the PR author forgot to add the phrase.

-### Stale issues
+### Handling stale issues

-- Bugs and Feature requests in states `triage/needs-reproduction` and `triage/needs-design-work`, i.e., where the author is required to provide more details get an automated comment "*This issue has not received any updates in 90 days*" and then is marked as `triage/stale` after 60 days and are closed.
-- Documentation (`area/docs`) issues **without** `triage/accepted` or `triage/discuss` are subject to 90 days staleness policy as well.
-- Roadmap-items and Tasks, and issues in `triage/accepted` or `triage/discuss` state never get stale automatically, they are subject to review during daily/weekly triage and the twice a year **Bug Smash**.

-To summarize, **all issues** are subject to staleness-check, **except** the following:
+Issues and pull requests that have not had any activity for 90 days or more are automatically labeled with `status/stale` and get a comment explaining why.
+If an issue or PR does not have any update in 60 days after that, it is automatically closed.

+Exceptions are made for issues and PRs with the following labels:

+* `kind/design-issue` (for issues only)
+* `kind/health` (for issues only)
+* `kind/task` (for issues only)
+* `roadmap`
 * `triage/accepted`
 * `triage/discuss`
-* `kind/health`
-* `kind/roadmap-item`
-* `kind/task`

-The staleness check automation is implemented via GitHub Actions, the latest definition of staleness is defined in [our staleness GitHub Action workflow](https://github.com/quantumlib/Cirq/blob/main/.github/workflows/stale.yml).
+The staleness check is implemented with a GitHub Actions workflow.
+The current definition of staleness is defined in [the workflow file](https://github.com/quantumlib/Cirq/blob/main/.github/workflows/stale.yml).

 ## Processes